blak3r/freshdesk-solutions/README.md

 1. Facilitates creating solutions by allowing the use of strings instead of looking up category ids / folder ids / topics ids.
 2. When creating an article which has a folder name or category name that doesn't exist, they can be created automatically.
+3. Caches folder and category id's so they don't have to be looked up on subsequent operations.
+But, this is abstracted from you.

 Originally wrote this tool to import all of my KB articles from SugarCRM Knowledgebase.